o4ugDF54PlqU/rlkit/README.md

 Active SAC added as part of [research](https://docs.google.com/document/d/1-on4QG8YTdYSQJNXX3nlOhjtFX4hheSuA8TMkJKdIzg/edit?usp=sharing) at University of Michigan.
 Run with examples/asac.py (better on CPU in my experience for both SAC and ASAC).
 Experience replay is implemented and optional, saving observations from SAC to pretrain ASAC on.

+This branch contains an experimental change, using the variance between the ensemble of MLPs to decide to measure instead of it being an aditional action for the agent.
+We have found this change to be too unstable and decided not to move forward with it.

 Implemented algorithms:
  - Semi-supervised Meta Actor Critic
     - [example script](examples/smac/ant.py)